sukruthakittur/100-days-of-code/log.md

 **Project**:  Mini Greenhouse to house seeds for germination.

 **Today's Progress**: Digged up my old Raspberry Pi 3.
+Checked out code for sensors.
 Ordered the SD card that I was missing for the Pi.

 **Thoughts:** Commitment to work on something is a big step towards accomplishing anything.

+**Tomorrow:** Research Soil Sensors/Analog to Digital Converters

 ### Day 2: April 16th, 2020